 Ms. Ku serves as corporate counsel in a variety of contexts, with an emphasis on mergers and acquisitions and corporate finance.
 She represents both publicly traded and privately held companies.
-She has counseled these clients in a range of corporate matters, including mergers and acquisitions, equity and debt financing, and corporate governance and securities compliance matters.
+She has counseled these clients in a range of corporate matters, including mergers and acquisitions, joint ventures, equity and debt financing, and corporate governance and securities compliance matters.
 She also has represented special committees of boards of directors in buy-out matters.

 Ms. Ku earned her law degree from UCLA School of Law in 2003, where she served as editor-in-chief of the UCLA Law Review.

 Ms. Ku served as a law clerk to Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit from 2003 to 2004 and U.S. Supreme Court Justice Ruth Bader Ginsburg from 2004 to 2005.